rodneyosodo/africastalking-eris-devkit-playground/src/8LDR/README.md

 #### Programming
-The analog Pin senses the voltage and gives some analog value to eris-dev-kit.
+The analog pin senses the voltage and gives some analog value to eris-dev-kit.
 The analog value changes according to the resistance of LDR.
-So, as the light falls on the LDR the resistance of it get decreased and hence the voltage value increase.
+So, as the light falls on the LDR, the resistance of it get decreased and hence the voltage value increase.

 ```cpp
 const int ldrPin = PA6; // declaring the analog input pint as PA6